dondutra/dotfiles/README.md

 ## QTile Keybindings

 Table with my qtile keybindings.
-You may change them as you like in the [`qtile config file`](home/.config/qtile/config.py).
+You may change them as you like in the [qtile config file](home/.config/qtile/config.py).

 | Keybinding            | Description             |
 |:----------------------|:------------------------|